A Simple Algorithm for Scalable Monte Carlo Inference: Supplementary materials

-\paragraph{Convergence criteria} \paragraph{} To understand why and when the EE algorithm converges to MLE, it is useful to consider the following convergence test: I) ${\bm\theta}_{t}$ converges and II) the t-ratio test given by Eq.~(\ref{eq:t-ratio}):
+\paragraph{} To understand why and when the EE algorithm converges to MLE, it is useful to consider the following convergence test: I) ${\bm\theta}_{t}$ converges and II) the t-ratio test given by Eq.
+(12) in the main text: